A general approach to enhance slope limiters on non-uniform rectilinear grids: Computing convergence rates on non-uniform meshes

-The reference cell-sizes for the two meshes are $h^I = (b-a)/N_1$ and $h^{II} = (b-a)/N_2$ respectively.\\ For generic variable $u$ to be solved for, define $u^{I}_i$ and $u^{II}_i$ as the numerical solutions computed by the same scheme on the two meshes respectively at a given terminal time $T$.
-In addition, define $u^{ref}(x,T)$ as the reference solution at location $x$ and terminal time $T$ is available either from analytical solution or from numerical solution computed on a much finer grids.
-The $L_1$ norm of the computed errors are hence calculated as
+Supposing that the dependent variable is a scalar $u$, define $u^{I}_i$ and $u^{II}_i$ to be the numerical solutions at $T$ computed by the same scheme on the two meshes, respectively.
+Letting $u^{\textrm{ref}}(x,T)$ be the reference solution, the $L_1$ norm of the computed errors are calculated as

 Then the convergence rates is estimated by